Skip to main content

 Support families to promote food security

-Since 2016, ZOA trained around 45.000 households in 134 villages in Cibitoke, Makamba, Muyinga (through local partner RBU2000+) and Rumonge provinces to increase the agricultural production through the PIP approach.
-These activities were carried out in a consortium with IFDC, Alterra, and Oxfam.
+ZOA has been implementing the PIP approach since 2016.
+To date, we have covered a total of 146 villages (around 60,000 households) in Cibitoke, Rumonge and Makamba provinces.
 The PIP-approach is based on stirring farmers’ intrinsic motivation and triggers a mentality change.
 Farmers are challenged to visualize their ideas about the change they would like to see in their lives and households in three to five years time.
 They learn how to create goals and work towards them.
 A detailed planification of the household’s activities, income and expenditures is made involving all household members.
 To support their livelihood, village savings and loans committees (VSLAs) were formed as well.
-To date, around 900 VSLA’s are active and 28 villages have also been supported to develop and implement their own village development plan.
+To date, around 840 VSLA’s are active and 36 villages have also been supported to develop and implement their own village development plan.

 Improve access to clean water and sanitation